andrescarton/Projects-With-R/analytics_web_app_for_big_data/README.md

-# Anlytics Web App for Big Data
+# Analytics Web App for Big Data

 In this project the objective is to work with data from 7 sources different data, clean, organize and combine that data, and then build a web app from